vahiwe/production-grade-k8s-kops/README.md

 Refer to the `kubernetes.tf` file to view the output of Kops generated Terraform manifests.

-Once the variables are set, review the proposed changes with `terraform plan` and apply them with `terraform apply`:
+Review the proposed changes with `terraform plan` and apply them with `terraform apply`:
 ```bash
 terraform plan
 terraform apply